gilzoide/unity-objectivec/README.md

 You are responsible for releasing objects you own, as well as knowing which objects are `autorelease`d and should not be `release`d again.

+## Samples
+This UPM package has 2 samples:
+- [macOS NSAlert](Samples~/macOS-NSAlert): Sample code that presents a native macOS alert
+- [iOS UIFeedbackGenerator](Samples~/iOS-UIFeedbackGenerator): Sample code that plays haptics using UIImpactFeedbackGenerator on iOS

 ## Usage example
 ```cs
 using Gilzoide.Objective.C;